 Giving takeout packaging an environmentally friendly makeover may seem like an easy task – until you discover that growing numbers of customers have very strong views on the matter.
 Just think how quickly straws became a pariah last summer.

-When decisions to go green aren’t made for you (think cities that have banned Styrofoam, such as San Diego; plastic utensil bans in Seattle; and even banning plastic straws at Disney World), an overhaul can be strategic.
+Whether you opt to go green, or the decision is made for you (think cities that have banned Styrofoam, such as San Diego; plastic utensil bans in Seattle; and even banning plastic straws at Disney World), an overhaul can be strategic.
 A plan should entail different approaches, including ones that will resonate the most among core customers.
 Why?
 Because building loyalty among those who see sustainability as a concern can impact business.
 To begin, consider these ideas.

 1. GIVE GLASS A GO